flare-foundation/docs/docs/dev/getting-started/setup/hardhat.md

 ### 6. Deploy the Contract

 Now, you will deploy the contract to Flare's test network, [Coston2](../../reference/network-config.md), using a Hardhat script from the `scripts` folder.

+!!! warning

+    Before proceeding with Deployment:

+    * Make sure that you have added and selected the Coston2 test network to your Wallet.
+      The [Wallets section](../../../user/wallets/index.md) shows how to do it.
+      Use the values for Coston2 that you will find in the [Network Configurations](../../reference/network-config.md) page.
+    * Ensure that you have enough Coston2 native tokens `$C2FLR` to pay for gas.
+      Visit the [Coston2 Faucet](https://faucet.flare.network/coston2) to request some `$C2FLR`.

 Run this command at the root of the project: